 - Remember, this is a national park—everything is protected.

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.

-Daintree National Park is managed by Queensland Parks and Wildlife Service (QPWS) for the purposes of nature conservation and nature-based recreation.
+Daintree National Park (CYPAL) is managed by Queensland Parks and Wildlife Service (QPWS) for the purposes of nature conservation and nature-based recreation.
 It is part of the Wet Tropics World Heritage Area.

 In 2007, the Eastern Kuku Yalanji Aboriginal people signed a series of Indigenous Land Use Agreements (ILUAs) with the Queensland Government and other bodies.
 The ILUAs recognise Eastern Kuku Yalanji's rights to be custodians and managers of their traditional country.
-Under one of these ILUAs Eastern Kuku Yalanji people will be more involved in managing Daintree National Park.
+Under one of these ILUAs Eastern Kuku Yalanji people will be more involved in managing Daintree National Park (CYPAL).

 For tourism information for all regions in Queensland see Queensland Holidays.

 The natural, cultural and historical significance of Manjal Jimalji trail